pratyaynotfound/Windows-11-Secure-boot-and-TPM-bypass/README.md

 ### Step 1:
 - Create a bootable USB drive using the Windows 11 ISO.
+- copy this reg file in the bootable ISO.
 - Boot your computer using the USB drive.
 - Choose your preferred language and proceed further.